University of Technology Sydney

 The subject has one contact hour in Week 1 and three contact hours per week in the remaining weeks.

 A weekly online study module on Canvas presents new material in the form of videos and written articles and shows working examples of code.
 Each study module on average is expected to take 1 hour to complete and needs to be completed before coming to the lecture and the lab.
-Note that access to the lab material is electronically blocked until the student has completed the required weekly study module.
+Note that access to the lab material is electronically blocked until the student has completed the required weekly study module and the pre-requisite lab.

 Regular lectures include interactive quizzes clarifications on the key topics and techniques and Q&As